NVIDIA/nsight-vscode-edition/README.md

   the application with GPU debugging support for register, variable, and call-stack.
 There is watchlist support to add specific variables of interest for tracking.
-Additionally, there are focus controls to manually select streaming multiprocessor (SM), warp, and lane numbers to switch the debugger focus.
+Additionally, there are focus controls to manually select block and thread coordinates to switch the debugger focus.

 ## Want to know more?